jorisbontje/sleth/README.md

 Balance: 1000 ether
 ```

-Now that we have some coins to play with, lets give it a spin; betting 5 (giving us 5 lines):
+Now that we have some coins to play with, lets give it a spin; betting `5` (letting us play on 5 lines):
 ```
 $ ./cli.py spin 0xc6c97de34c2b52b929baa21e662196b9e9e03fe0 5
 ```

-Our bet is deducted from the balance, and we are playing in game round 1:
+Our bet is deducted from the balance, and we are playing in game round `1`:
 ```
 $ ./cli.py get_current_player 0xc6c97de34c2b52b929baa21e662196b9e9e03fe0
 Current round: 1
 Balance: 995 ether
 ```

-Knowing the round, we can check out its status:
+Knowing that we are in round `1`, we can check out its status:
 ```
 $ ./cli.py get_round 0xc6c97de34c2b52b929baa21e662196b9e9e03fe0 1
 Player: 0x9ecb3cc2e0d7eef7485a5234767b313c2f24b582L